amirahnasihah/frontend-development/04-intro-to-algorithms/03-string-algorithms/further-explain.md

 const length = text.length; // Output: 10
 ```

+The length algorithm helps you find out how many characters are in a string.
+Imagine counting the number of letters in a word.
+For instance, if you have the string "ChatGPT," the length algorithm would tell you that it has 7 characters.

 3. **Substring**: This algorithm extracts a part of a string, given a starting index and an optional ending index.
 You can use `substring(start, end)` or `slice(start, end)` methods.

 ```javascript